zicaiw625/profit-pulse/README.md

 - `DATABASE_URL`
 - `CREDENTIAL_ENCRYPTION_KEY`

 Profit Pulse validates these on boot and points to [ENVIRONMENT.md](ENVIRONMENT.md) when anything is missing.
-Consult that document for optional knobs (ads, payments, accounting, Upstash cache, etc.).
+Consult that document for optional knobs (Meta Ads, PayPal payouts, caching).

 ### Database migrations